Two Districts, One Decision: Tarvin (Leander ISD) vs Cactus Ranch (Round Rock ISD)

 Tarvin Elementary is part of Leander ISD, one of the most respected school districts in the entire Austin metro, known for rigorous academics, strong campus culture, and a district-wide commitment to student success.
 The school serves a collection of well-established and growing communities along the Leander and Georgetown corridor in Williamson County, where buyers consistently find newer construction, generous lot sizes, and neighborhoods with real community character.

-Tarvin Elementary earned a A (90/100) from TEA, which puts it among the stronger campuses in Leander ISD.
+Tarvin Elementary earned an A overall from TEA in 2024-2025, which puts it among the stronger campuses in Leander ISD (Texas Tribune).
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

 I have spent a good amount of time in this part of town, and Tarvin Elementary is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.

-Tarvin Elementary enrolls 835 students, making it one of the larger campuses in Leander ISD.
+Tarvin Elementary enrolls 866 students as of the 2026 reporting cycle, up significantly since opening (Texas Tribune).
 Larger schools can offer more programs, more extracurricular options, and a broader social experience.
 The tradeoff is that the campus can feel busier, but Leander ISD has invested in making sure its bigger campuses still run efficiently.

 Cactus Ranch Elementary: Top Marks in Round Rock ISD